 Long before the 19th century, thousands of years ago, both the ancient Egyptians and the Greeks used it as a multi-purpose poison and disease antidote.

 What makes charcoal so effective is its ability to attract other substances to its surface and hold them there.
 Its capacity of absorption in the gastro-intestinal tract is due to its extreme porosity.
-It is estimated to reduce up to 60% of poisonous substances being absorbed.
+It is estimated to reduce at least to 60% of poisonous substances being absorbed.

-Activated Charcoal is a 100% natural product, obtained from the carbonisation of organic matter like hardwood, coconut, bamboo, peat moss, olive pits, coconut shells, sawdust etc. It begins as regular charcoal and is then “activated” with oxidizing gases, such as steam or air, at high temperatures.
+Activated Charcoal is a 100% natural product, obtained from the carbonisation of organic matter like hardwood, coconut, bamboo, peat moss, olive pits, coconut shells, sawdust etc. It begins as regular charcoal and is then activated with oxidising gases, steam or air, at high temperatures.
 Its vast system of microscopic pores traps toxic chemicals and speeds their elimination from the digestive system.
 The toxic substances attach to the surface of the charcoal and, because charcoal is not "digested," it stays inside the gastro-intestinal tract and eliminates toxins during bowel movement.

 Modern research has confirmed most of the ancient health uses for charcoal and has discovered new ones.
 It is a popular ingredient in colon cleansing products and highly recommended for:

 - Overall body detoxification

 - Intestinal disorders such as flatulence and gas, colic, indigestion, heartburn and acid reflux